Followers

 Chief Executive

-The nation was growing by leaps and bounds when Monroe took office, and a growing sense of American patriotism and exceptionalism, if not nationalism, was everywhere.
-During this so-called Era of Good Feelings, Monroe and his Secretary of State, John Quincy Adams, strove to advance America's position on a global stage.
-A brief war in 1819 against the Florida Seminoles, successfully waged by General Andrew Jackson, led to the Spanish sale of West Florida to the US in 1820, propelling him into a second term.
+The nation was expanding rapidly when Monroe took office, and a growing sense of American patriotism and exceptionalism, if not outright nationalism, was everywhere.
+During this so-called Era of Good Feelings, Monroe and his Secretary of State, John Quincy Adams, aimed to strengthen America's position on the global stage.
+A brief war in 1819 against the Florida Seminoles, fought successfully by General Andrew Jackson, resulted in the Spanish selling West Florida to the US in 1820, helping him secure a second term.

 President James Monroe